loritheladybug7/SDEV140/README.md

 <h3>Challenges:</h3>
 This is my second program using tkinter, so there has been a huge learning curve.
 Creating the second window proved to be one of my biggest challenges, but I'm currently working on ironing out the input validation and error messages.
-The current version gives the error notification, but still completes the program, instead of starting at the beginning.
+The current version gives the error notification and stops the function, but only gives one error message (not two different ones).

 If I have extra time, I also want to make the images more uniform in appearance but it isn't a high priority.